YouTube Statistics Every Marketer Should Know

 Understanding how large YouTube's audience actually is — and how fast it's growing — sets the foundation for any video marketing strategy.

-2.7 billion people use YouTube every month.
-That figure comes from YouTube's own disclosures and is tracked by Statista.
+2.7+ billion people use YouTube every month (Statista).
+Some industry tracking now puts the figure as high as 2.85 billion.
 To put it in perspective, YouTube reaches roughly one in three people on Earth.

-YouTube is available in over 100 countries and 80 languages.
-This global reach makes it uniquely powerful for brands targeting international audiences — YouTube Press.
+YouTube is available in over 100 countries and 80 languages (YouTube Press).
+This global reach makes it uniquely powerful for brands targeting international audiences.

-500 hours of video are uploaded to YouTube every single minute.
+500 hours of video are uploaded to YouTube every minute (Statista).
 The content volume is staggering, which is why understanding the YouTube algorithm is essential for visibility.

 YouTube Watch Time Statistics

 Watch time is the metric YouTube's algorithm prizes above all else.
-These numbers show just how much attention the platform commands.
+These numbers show just how much attention the platform commands in 2026.

-The average YouTube user spends 48 minutes per day on the platform.
-That's nearly an hour of daily attention — DataReportal.
-For marketers, that's a significant window to earn views.
+The average YouTube user spends 48 minutes per day on the platform (DataReportal).
+That's nearly an hour of daily attention.

-YouTube users collectively watch over 1 billion hours of video per day.
-Google confirmed this figure, which has remained consistent since 2022 — YouTube Official Blog.
+YouTube users collectively watch over 1 billion hours of video per day (YouTube Blog).
 That's more daily watch time than Netflix and Meta's video products combined.

 YouTube Shorts Statistics

-Shorts have become YouTube's answer to TikTok and Instagram Reels — and the growth numbers are impossible to ignore.
+Shorts have become YouTube's answer to TikTok and Instagram Reels — and the 2026 numbers are impossible to ignore.

-Shorts has over 2 billion monthly logged-in viewers.
-That's nearly the entire YouTube user base engaging with short-form content — YouTube Official Blog.
+Shorts has 2+ billion monthly logged-in viewers (YouTube Blog) — nearly the entire YouTube user base engaging with short-form content.
 If you're not publishing Shorts, you're missing the format most of YouTube's audience actively watches.

-70% of YouTube channels that post Shorts see growth in their overall channel subscribers.
-YouTube's internal data confirms that Shorts act as a discovery funnel for long-form content — YouTube Creator Blog.
-It's not a separate strategy — it's a top-of-funnel play.
+70% of YouTube channels that post Shorts see growth in overall subscribers (YouTube Creator Blog).
+Shorts act as a discovery funnel for long-form content — it's a top-of-funnel play, not a separate strategy.

-YouTube now shares 45% of Shorts ad revenue with creators.
-The monetisation model, launched in early 2023 and expanded since, gives creators a real financial incentive to invest in Shorts — YouTube Partner Program.
+YouTube shares 45% of Shorts ad revenue with eligible creators through the YouTube Partner Program (YouTube Help).
 Learn more about YouTube monetisation strategies.

 Find the best times to schedule YouTube Shorts to maximise early view velocity and algorithmic pickup.